xaaronc/injectevents/README.md

     record [<eventfile>]

-Records input events and dumps them to <eventfile>, which defaults to /sdcard/events.
+Records input events and dumps them to `eventfile`, which defaults to `/sdcard/events`.

 replay
 ------